CR6Community/CR-6-touchscreen/src/README.md

 ## Once you have your SDCard properly formatted

 Take the firmware archive and extract the DWIN_SET folder to the SD card, so that the DWIN_SET folder itself is present on the SD card.
+Note: Ensure this folder is empty/deleted before you copy the new firmware packages because some files may have been renamed!

 Then, follow this YouTube video to complete the flashing process: https://www.youtube.com/watch?v=Jswzrh2_ekk